How Hair is Lost, by Dr. Shelly Friedman, DO

 In men, hair that grows near the temple region, front, mid-scalp (top) and crown (back top of head where it starts to go in a 90 degree angle toward the neck) are most susceptible to DHT.
 Hair on the back and sides of the head (above the ear but below the top, are the LEAST susceptible to hair loss.

 The unfortunate circumstance that often takes place with DHT miniaturization is that actual, detectable hair loss is not evident to the individual until 40 to 50 percent of normal of their is already lost.
 As a result, most women and men do not seek out a doctor’s help until significant hair loss has already taken place.

-Enzyme 5 Alpha Reductase: 5-Alpha reductase is a naturally occuring enzyme involved in steroid metabolism.
+Enzyme 5 Alpha Reductase: 5-Alpha reductase is a naturally occurring enzyme involved in steroid metabolism.
 When it combines with testosterone, it becomes dihydrotestosterone, DHT, which scientist recognize as the culprit behind male pattern hair loss.
-DHT attacks the hair follices as demonstrated in the diagram above, slowly breaking them down, reducing the diameter of the follicle until it eventually falls out, never to return.
+DHT attacks the hair follicles as demonstrated in the diagram above, slowly breaking them down, reducing the diameter of the follicle until it eventually falls out, never to return.

 There are 2 types of 5-alpha-reductase.
 Type I and Type II.
 Finasteride only inhibits Type II 5-alpha-reductase, which means it will never be 100 percent effective in stopping DHT.

 In 1942, Dr. James B Hamilton determined that genetic disposition was a factor in male pattern baldness.
 Since then, dermatologists and hair transplant doctors would often tell their patients that if you wanted to know how your hair loss pattern would look like, or how severe it would get, take a collective view of all the males in your family on both sides.
 However, this doesn’t answer the quantifying question of what are my chances of going bald?